Our Organization's History

 2014 Hosted our first Family HEART Camp, a week-long residential retreat with children, parents and families.
 In partnership with the Center for Nonviolent Communication, hosted our first International Intensive Training (IIT) at the Procter Center.

-2015-2023 During this period multiple people, including Gary Kopp, Derek Burtch, Carole Menge and Susanna Warren, provided direction and leadership to CCCO through their service on the Board of Trustees to develop revenue streams through community donors and non-profit grants.
+2015-2024 During this period multiple people, including Gary Kopp, Derek Burtch, Don Buckingham, Sr., Carole Menge and Susanna Warren, provided direction and leadership to CCCO through their service on the Board of Trustees to develop revenue streams through community donors and non-profit grants.
 These sources of funding allowed CCCO to increase and expand its delivery of programs and community outreach often with no charge to participants.
 With the addition of John Henson as Board Treasure in 2018, CCCO reduced its operating costs and ensured that CCCO incurred no debt.
 The COVID-19 pandemic was one of the most challenging periods of time for CCCO and Susanna Warren as a strategic Board Member and Executive Director ensured that programs and services continued throughout this time with the use of remote technology.
-In the spring of 2020 Don Buckingham joined the Board and in 2023 as President.
-Susanna continues to serve CCCO as a consultant.